How often do you hear in the news about unintentional car crashes that have taken numerous precious young lives?

 The same rule goes for older children.
 If the car seat manufacturer allows the child's height and weight, you should keep on using the rear-faced system.

 If the child has exceeded criteria from the rear-faced seat, its time to move on to the next type of restraint system.

 Usually, children smaller than 4’’9', weighing between 40-80 pounds, should be provided with an adequate safety system recommended by the manufacturer's specifications.

-Booster Seat Law
+3. Booster Seat Law

 Like with the front-facing seat law, you need to check the manufacturer's specifications regarding the child's weight and height.

-Regarding booster seats, you should pay attention to two types:
+Regarding booster seats, you should pay attention to two types.

 Remember that upon purchasing a booster seat, it needs to consist of a seat belt and shoulder belt.
 When you installed the seat, the next step is proper restraining.

 If the child is too big or too small to fit this way, a booster is not an option yet.

 Furthermore, the state of Maine has updated a section of the booster and front-faced seats.

 Front Seat Law

 To the recently updated, if your child is a 12-year-old or older weighing more than 100 pounds, it is allowed for front-seats rides.

-Can You Leave A Child Alone In The Car?
+Can You Leave a Child Alone in the Car?

 Still, it is not recommended to do so, even if it is for 5 minutes.

 Read more —

-Is Smoking In The Car Illegal?
+Is Smoking in the Car Illegal?

 Following the new law instructions, it is illegal to smoke with a child present in the vehicle.

 Contrary to the popular opinion that smoke exposure is not that dangerous, children are more likely to suffer a higher risk.

 Even though opening a window can reduce exposure, it never entirely eliminates the danger.